Scripture Reading: Haggai 1 -2 …

-What we need to understand, however … what THEY needed to understand, was that God had brought them back to the land He had promised so that they would testify that it was HE who had sent them into captivity and now it was HE who had brought them back and HE was with them.
-God was not with any other nation.
-This was His chosen people, the descendants of Abraham, Isaac and Jacob, from the tribe of Judah, the one from whom the Messiah would come.
+What we need to understand, however … what THEY needed to understand, was that God had brought them back to the land He had promised so that they would testify to the nations that HE alone is God!
 The temple was the sign of God's presence with His people and the sacrifices and feasts pointed to the One who would be the perfect sacrifice for sin.
 In order for God's plan and purpose to bring salvation to all who believe to be fulfilled, the temple HAD to be rebuilt!

 Again God says, "Give careful thought to your ways," (1:7), and then explains: "You expected much, but see, it turned out to be little. … Why??
 Because of my house, which remains a ruin, while each of you is busy with his own house" (1:9).
 Why the big deal?
 Because God's NAME was associated with the temple.
-In our day few people understand that the temple mount in Jerusalem is going to be a problem until Jesus comes!
-Why?
-Because it is the physical place God has chosen to place His Name.
 At the present time, God has placed His Name on the Church, the spiritual temple (more about that in a moment), but God has not forgotten the physical descendants of Abraham, Isaac and Jacob, or Jerusalem, or the place where Solomon built the first temple and where this second temple was built.

 It is now to us that God gives the same assurance He gave to Zerubbabel: "I will shake the heavens and the earth.
 I will overturn royal thrones and shatter the power of the foreign kingdoms" (2:21-22).
 And as others before him were "types" of Christ, pictures of the One who would come, God says to Zerubbabel, "I will make you like my signet ring (which bears the name and authority of the King), for I have chosen you" (2:23).
 Ultimately, the ONE whom God has chosen to bear His Name before all the earth and to exercise His authority is His only Son, Jesus, the Christ.
 It is He who would be called "Emmanuel, God with us" (Matthew 1:23) and it is He who would say, "All authority in heaven and on earth has been given to me …" (Matthew 28:18).